rebeccaringuette/kamodo-core/paper/paper.md

 # Acknowledgements

 Initial development of Kamodo was spearheaded by the Community Coordinated Modeling Center through NSF.
-Continued support for Kamodo is provided by Ensemble Government Services, LTD through a NASA SBIR grant.
+Continued support for Kamodo is provided by Ensemble Government Services, LTD. via NASA Small Business Innovation Research (SBIR) Phase I/II, grant No 80NSSC20C0290, 80NSSC21C0585, resp.

 The authors would like to thank Nicholas Gross, Katherine Garcia-Sage, and Richard Mullinex.